tschundler/circuitpython_jupyter_kernel/README.rst

 ------

 This project's status is experimental.
-It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) with CircuitPython 3.x.
+It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) with CircuitPython 3.x and Raspberry Pi Pico CircuitPython 6.x.

 It may break, and if it does, please file an
 `issue on this repository <https://circuitpython-kernel.readthedocs.io/en/latest/contributing.html>`__.